PLATINUM2023

 DeeDe Baker

 DeeDe Baker is the founder of the organization.
 She founded Dog Tag Buddies as a way to honor her husband's service with the Montana National Guard and the hidden injuries he suffered as a result of his tour in Operation Iraqi Freedom in 2004/2005.
 She recognized how important his dogs were to him in helping him deal with his hidden injuries (PTSD/TBI).
-She worked hard to found this organization to help other veterans who had hidden injuries by partnering the veterans with rescued/shelter dogs to become emotional support companions or service dogs depending on the needs of the veterans.
+She worked hard to grow this organization to help other veterans who had hidden injuries by partnering the veterans with carefully chosen dogs to become service dogs.
 These services are provided at no cost to the veterans, and is funded completely through grants and donations.

 Number of employees